Relax in comfortable homely accommodation and enjoy great food from local chefs

 We are adventure lovers here at MHE and want to make adventure travel accessible to any one who yearns it.
 That is why we've introduced the Pay Monthly scheme.
 That's right, you can now pay in manageable monthly instalments!
 Simply call us for more details.

-DAY 1: ARRIVE CHANDIGARH AND DRIVE TO THANEDAR 195KM, 6 HRS
+DAY 2: TRAVEL TO CHANDIGARH BY TRAIN AND DRIVE TO THANEDAR 195KM, 6 HRS

 After a leisurely breakfast, you drive to Gushaini.
 A little hamlet in the Tirthan Valley, and also a gateway to the Great Himalayan National Park.
 You will be staying in a lovely little homestay called Raju Bharti’s Cottage, Gushaini